 - There’s a nice post from Richard Seroter on How to avoid Service Timeouts In High Volume Orchestration Scenarios but you can find several ways to solve this address.

-- This error can also occur when the BizTalk performance get degraded and it starts responding slowly.
+- This error can also occur when the BizTalk performance gets degraded and it starts responding slowly.
 If the BizTalk jobs are not well configured and running the size of BizTalk Databases can grow extremely and respond very slow and we get stuck with this error.

 - You need to validate the jobs and the database and if necessary you need to configure the jobs and clean the databases with the Terminator tool and probably shrinking also the databases to resolve the problem.

-- Also you can get this error because you don’t want to handle errors inside orchestrations, so for example if you don’t handle WCF Fault messages from your external service or you are invoking a C# code and it raise an exception, and you are not handling these situations in your orchestration, the orchestration will be suspended and you will get a timed out exception.
+- Also you can get this error because you don’t want to handle errors inside orchestrations, so for example if you don’t handle WCF Fault messages from your external service or you are invoking a C# code and it raises an exception, and you are not handling these situations in your orchestration, the orchestration will be suspended and you will get a timed out exception.

 - You can prevent this by handling errors inside orchestrations.
 See BizTalk Training – Handling Exceptions inside orchestration